 Language Acquisition (Spanish):

-Students engage in sophisticated and in-depth learning of mathematics, using an approach that seeks to bring application to real world situations.
-Students learn and build skills and understanding to help them master math standards while challenging them to think critically about the world.
+Students engage in sophisticated and in-depth learning of mathematics, using an approach that seeks to bring application to investigating patterns, communicating, and exploring real world situations.
+Students build skills and conceptual understanding that help them master math standards in Algebra, Geometry, and Statistics.
+Through the use of Common Core Standards, integrated within the IB framework, students are challenged to think critically about global issues.

 Program Overviews by Academic Year